-40. While it is possible to identify danger points in the period ahead, it is likely that the elements of instability will be outweighed by the factors for stability.
+39. While it is possible to identify danger points in the period ahead, it is likely that the elements of instability in the Eastern European countries will be outweighed by the factors for stability.
 The decisive element will be the power and the will of the Soviet Union to preserve the general status quo in Eastern Europe.
-The analysis below is based on the assumption that, despite leadership changes, the policies of the Soviet Union in this respect will remain unchanged.
+The analysis below is based on the assumption that, despite leadership changes, the policies of the Soviet Union in this respect will remain fundamentally unchanged.